Best Things to Do Inside the San Diego Zoo (and Around it, Too!)

 WorldBeat Center

-Through art, music, dance and other cultural means, WorldBeat Center is all about promoting and preserving the cultural and artistic history of African, African-American and Indigenous peoples throughout the world.
+Through art, music, dance, and other cultural means, WorldBeat Center is all about promoting and preserving the cultural and artistic history of African, African-American, and Indigenous peoples throughout the world.

 Balboa Park Carousel

 The 1910-produced carousel was acquired by Balboa Park in 2017.
-This newly-acquired landmark features several original components and offers a brass-ring game to be played by anybody who participates in the five-minute carousel ride.
+This newly acquired landmark features several original components and offers a brass-ring game to be played by anybody who participates in the five-minute carousel ride.

 Escape the Nat…Botanic Panic!

 Are you a fan of escape rooms, thrills, and mysteries?
 Escape the Nat…Botanic Panic is a one-of-a-kind escape room experience that forces you to rely on your smarts and critical thinking skills to escape The Nat.
-The event is held on the first floor of the museum and rewards diligent guests with clues that will help them to escape the iconic museum.

-This unique experience can be booked Tuesdays, Wednesdays, and Thursdays from noon until 5 o’clock.
+This unique experience can be booked on Tuesdays, Wednesdays, and Thursdays from noon until 5 o’clock.
 If you want to take part in this experience, expect to have an hour to dedicate to it.

 Just strolling around?

-That's fine too!
+That's fine, too!

 Exploring Balboa Park, near the San Diego Zoo